yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 ##### \qecho *text* [ ... ]

-This command is identical to `\echo` except that the output will be written to the query output channel, as set by `\o`.
+This command is identical to `\echo` except that the output is written to the query output channel, as set by `\o`.

 ##### \r, \reset